sjaehn/BSchaffl/README.md

 * Robin Gareus for ideas to technically solve *rubato*-related problems

+## What's new

+* Randomize amp

 ## TODO's

+* Randomize stretch
+* Master value for amp and stretch
 * Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity
 * Select between: stretch note position only / stretch note length only / stretch note position & length
 * Option to change output step